Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis

 \section{Abstract}

 As IPv6 deployment accelerates, understanding the evolving security posture of network peripheries becomes increasingly important.
-A DSN 2021 study introduced the first large-scale discovery of IPv6 network peripheries, uncovering risks like service exposure and routing loops.
-However, its scope was limited to three regions and is now outdated.
-In this paper, we revisit and significantly expand upon that work, presenting a comprehensive, up-to-date security assessment of IPv6 network peripheries.
+A DSN 2021 study first explored IPv6 network peripheries, but its scope was limited to three regions and is now outdated.
+In this paper, we revisit and expand that work through a global-scale measurement and security analysis of IPv6 network peripheries.
 To support efficient large-scale scanning, we propose a novel Response-Guided Prefix Selection (RGPS) strategy to identify high-value IPv6 prefixes for probing.
-Our global-scale measurement covers 73 countries/regions and identifies over 281.9M active IPv6 network peripheries, including a 371.2\% increase (245M) over the 52M reported in 2021 for India, China, and America.
-Our service exposure analysis shows that 2.5\% of reachable services are still dangerously exposed, including outdated administrative interfaces and misconfigured servers, while correlation with known CVEs reveals recurring software vulnerabilities.
-Building on this service-exposure perspective, we further design a Hierarchical LLM Exposure Verification (HLEV) framework to identify unauthorized-access risks in exposed LLM deployment tools, revealing multiple security weaknesses caused by insecure default configurations and missing authentication.
-Additionally, we revisit routing loop vulnerabilities and identify 4.5M loop-prone responses, confirming that flawed routing behaviors remain widespread across vendors and countries/regions.
-These findings suggest that while IPv6 adoption has surged, key security challenges persist and are structurally embedded.
+Our measurement covers 73 countries/regions and identifies over 281.9M active IPv6 network peripheries, including a 364.8\% increase over the 2021 baseline in India, China, and America.
+We further analyze exposed services and find that 2.5\% of devices expose at least one measured service, with recurring software vulnerabilities indicated by version-to-CVE mappings.
+As a case study of emerging exposed services, we design a Hierarchical LLM Exposure Verification (HLEV) framework to identify unauthorized-access risks in LLM deployment tools.
+Finally, we revisit routing loop vulnerabilities and identify 4.5M loop-prone devices, showing that flawed routing behaviors remain widespread.
+These findings indicate that although IPv6 adoption has surged, key security challenges persist across network peripheries.